p-brito/channels/README.md

 var ch = await chGenerator.CreateChannel("System.String") as Channel<string>;
 ```

-- ChannelGenerator, is a component that creates channels based on a given type.
-It supports `Bounded Channel Options` and `Unbounded Channel Options`.
+ChannelGenerator, is a component that creates channels based on a given type.
+It supports `BoundedChannelOptions` and `UnboundedChannelOptions`.

+**This repository contains a console application with all the examples described here.**

 #### Ref's